 A little if you are trying to run your application through docker during the development.
 The recommendation is, develop your application the way you have been doing.
 Use Docker to just create and deploy application.
 Don’t use it during development process.

 4. If Docker has no effect on my development process, what it changes then?

-What changes is how you architect your application.
+It changes how you architect your application.
 Deploying your monolithic application using docker is possible but it doesn’t bring many advantages.
 Don’t try to fit technology into your business requirements.
-Let business requirements speak out that they need docker (i.e. Highly scalable, independent and portable deployments).
+Let business requirements speak out that they need docker (i.e. highly scalable, independent and portable deployments).

 In this blog, we understand the detailed insights and components offered by Docker.
 We also discussed the practical application, developed and deployed a simple HTML page using Docker.
 In the recent stack overflow survey Docker has been ranked as the first choice for deploying software products among developers and cloud management experts.
 With the current Docker functionalities you can deploy your software on any platform without worrying about if the solution is compatible to the given machine or not.
 Using Docker streamlines your cloud management strategy and makes you software solutions highly available across all platforms.

 If you still pertain questions and need clarification DEV IT Advisory is always up and ready to provide its IT experts on Docker service deployments.
 Connect with us and explore all the Docker possibilities on deploying your software products.